zaps166/NFSIISE/README.md

 * Compilation on *BSD systems probably needs changes in compilation script (not tested).
 * Cockpit view and night driving are unavailable (original 3D-accelerated version doesn't have this).
 * If the game crashes it might not restore the gamma properly.
 In this case run: `xgamma -gamma 1.0`.
+* If you have non-x86 CPU, use [this](https://github.com/zaps166/NFSIISE-CPP) repository.

 ## Patches: